Damien Winter Middle School and Novice Invitational

 Tech over truth.
 A dropped argument is true.
 A conceded intrinsicness argument on a disad most likely means the disad is zero risk, and a perm that goes unanswered is legitimate.

-Read or explain rehighlights.
+Read rehighlights or explain insertions.
 The new highlighted text must either be read or explained thoroughly in the tag if inserted.

 Spreading is good.
-Feel free to do it, but be clear.
+Feel free to do it.
+The idea that "novices shouldn't spread" is asinine.

 Have fun!
 Debates should be fun and exciting.
-Don't harrass the other team.
+Don't harass the other team.

 Evidence